bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 The df dataset
 --------------

+.. warning:: Important things to consider...

+The trial was a ``single-center``, ``randomized``, ``doubleblind`` comparison of an isotonic crystalloid solution (Ringer’s lactate) and two isotonic colloid solutions (6 percent dextran 70 [dextran] and 6 percent hydroxyethyl starch 200/0.5 [starch]) for emergency resuscitation of ``children`` with ``dengue shock syndrome``.
+The children were stratified according to pulse pressure at admission, a marker of the severity of the vascular leak.
+No children in the group with severe shock received a crystalloid because of concerns about the potential development of critical fluid overload without access to advanced respiratory support.
+The study took place in the pediatric intensive care unit at the Hospital for Tropical Diseases in Ho Chi Minh City, Vietnam.
+The ethics and science committee of the hospital approved the protocol.

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_df.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The md dataset
 --------------

+.. warning:: Important things to consider...

+A ``prospective observational study`` of ``children`` hospitalized with ``suspected dengue`` at the HTD in Ho Chi Minh City, Viet Nam, was conducted between 2001 and 2009.
+The cohort included any child aged between 5 and 15 years admitted to the paediatric dengue ward at HTD with clinically suspected dengue, whose parent/guardian gave written informed consent for them to be enrolled in the study following detailed explanation by a trained study doctor.
+Consecutive suspected dengue cases identified during the morning ward round were approached by study staff as potential participants; commencing on Monday morning the process continued until up to 10 suspected dengue cases had been enrolled for that week.
+Of note, the paediatric dengue ward is responsible for managing children with uncomplicated illness only, and HTD policy dictates that any child who develops DSS or about whom there is concern (typically development of warning signs necessitating monitoring more frequently than 4–6 hourly) is transferred to the Paediatric Intensive Care Unit (PICU).
+During the study period all children admitted to PICU with DSS were recruited into a concurrent pediatric cohort

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_md.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The dr dataset
 --------------

+We conducted a ``prospective descriptive`` study of ``febrile children``, aged 5–15 years, attending two ``primary`` health care clinics in Ho Chi Minh City, Vietnam.
+Clinic A is a single-handed practice run by a senior paediatrician, while Clinic B is the walk-in paediatric clinic at District 8 Hospital.
+This study forms one part of a large community study on dengue, the clinical aspects of which have been described previously, but briefly all children presenting with fever and clinically suspected dengue to either clinic were eligible for enrolment following written informed consent [14].
+Recruitment was targeted towards patients presenting during the early febrile period, ideally within the first 72 hours from fever onset, although patients presenting up to 96 hours from fever onset could be enrolled.
+Patients were seen daily until afebrile for two consecutive days, with detailed clinical information recorded in a standard format and a 1 ml EDTA blood sample obtained for clinical (haematocrit estimation and platelet count) and diagnostic purposes, together with a random urine sample.
+Clinic physicians were responsible for all management decisions; if hospitalization was considered necessary the children were admitted to HTD and the daily assessments continued, following the same protocol as the outpatient subjects.
+Patients were invited to attend for review 2–4 weeks from illness onset.

+Illness day 1 was defined as the day of reported fever onset.
+Defervescence day was defined as the first day with no history of fever since the previous day’s visit and with a measured temperature #37.5uC in the clinic.
+The following outcomes were summarised from the daily assessments: the platelet nadir between days 3–8 of illness; the presence or absence of skin and/or mucosal bleeding; the percentage hemoconcentration, defined as the percentage increase in haematocrit comparing the maximum value recorded between days 3–8 of illness, to a baseline value taken as the lowest result obtained on or before illness day 2 or after day 14, or a local population value matched for age and sex if no individual baseline was available [14].

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_dr.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The d001 dataset
 ----------------

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_d001.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The 06dx dataset
 ----------------

+We performed a randomized, placebo-controlled, partially blinded trial of early corticosteroid therapy in Vietnamese children and young adults with suspected dengue virus infection.
+The study took place on designated infectious diseases wards at the Hospital for Tropical Diseases of Ho Chi Minh City, with approval from the Ethical Committee of the Ministry of Health of Vietnam and the Oxford Tropical Research Ethics Committee.

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_06dx.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The 13dx dataset
 ----------------

+Recruitment occurred in the public sector outpatient departments of Children’s Hospital No. 1 (HCMC), Children’s Hospital No. 2 (HCMC), The Hospital for Tropical Diseases (HCMC), Tien Giang Provincial Hospital, Dong Nai Children’s Hospital, Binh Duong Provincial Hospital and Long An Provincial Hospital.
+These outpatient departments function as primary care providers to their local communities.
+A patient presenting to one of the study sites was eligible for enrolment if they met the following inclusion criteria—a) fever at presentation (or history of fever) and less than 72 hours of symptom history, b) in the attending physicians opinion dengue was a possible diagnosis, c) 1–15 years of age inclusive, d) accompanying family member or guardian had a mobile phone and e) written informed consent for the child to participate was provided by the parent/guardian.
+Patients were excluded if- a) the attending physician believed they were unlikely to be able to attend follow-up or b) the attending physician believed another (non-dengue) diagnosis was more likely.
+Patient enrolment occurred consecutively during normal clinical hours on weekdays without restriction.
+All patients were enrolled into the study before the attending physician received the results of any routine laboratory tests.

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_13dx.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The 32dx dataset
 ----------------

+We performed a STROBE-compliant [18] prospective observational study at the National Hospital for Tropical Diseases (NHTD), Hanoi, Vietnam, between June 2013 and February 2014.
+Ethical approval was obtained from the Oxford Tropical Research Ethics Committee and the Ethics Review Committee at NHTD, and written informed consent was obtained from all participants or the parents/guardians of children.
+Adults and children >5 years of age with a clinical diagnosis of possible dengue were eligible for enrollment into either of 2 study arms.
+In the outpatient arm, participants presenting within 72 hours of fever onset could be enrolled if no alternative cause for the fever was identified [19].
+For the inpatient arm, any patient admitted to NHTD with suspected dengue with warning signs or severe dengue was eligible [3].
+All patients were reviewed daily until fully recovered and afebrile, or for up to 6 days after enrollment.
+Standardized clinical information was recorded daily, including findings of detailed clinical examination and hemodynamic assessment.
+A complete blood cell count was performed daily, with additional samples obtained for a biochemical profile and dengue diagnostics at enrollment, at defervescence, and at a follow-up visit 10–14 days after illness onset.
+Any outpatient requiring admission continued to be followed up daily in hospital, with the indication for admission documented, and all management interventions were recorded.
+Additional investigations, including ultrasonography and/or chest radiology, were performed if clinically indicated.

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_32dx.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The 42dx dataset
 ----------------

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_42dx.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 The 01nva dataset
 -----------------

+.. raw:: html

+    <iframe src="../_static/datasets/html-tables/features_description_01nva.html"
+            frameborder="0"
+            scrolling="no"
+            height="750px;"
+            width="100%"></iframe>

 .. |pdf-lam2013| image:: ../_static/pdf-icon.png